Old Sparky: New York

 Executions at Sing Sing were traditionally carried out at 11 p.m. on Thursdays.
 Condemned prisoners would be brought into the execution room escorted by seven guards and the prison chaplain.
-Already waiting in the room would be the warden of Sing Sing, the state electrician, two doctors and twelve state appointed witnesses.
+Already waiting in the room would be the warden of Sing Sing, the state electrician, two doctors and twelve state-appointed witnesses.
 After the condemned prisoner was strapped into the chair and the electrodes attached, the warden would step forward and read out the final decision on the sentence.
 The prisoner would be asked for any last words or for a benediction.
 With a signal, the execution would then begin.
 Witnesses would leave once both doctors had confirmed that death had occurred.

-In its 75 years of operation, a total of 695 people were executed by the electric chair in New York state (614 at Sing Sing).
-Eddie Lee Mays, electrocuted at Sing Sing on August 15, 1963, was the last person to be executed in New York state.
-Two years later New York state abolished capital punishment.
-The state would later reinstate the practice in 1995 using lethal injection, but the practice was abolished again in 2004, after the Court of Appeals ruled in People v.
-LaValle that it violated the state constitution.
-No inmates were executed during the nine years that capital punishment was reinstated in New York.
+In 75 years of operation, 695 people were executed in electric chairs in New York state correctional facilities (614 at Sing Sing, including the Rosenbergs' 1953 execution for espionage).
+The last person to be executed in New York state was Eddie Lee Mays who was electrocuted at Sing Sing on August 15, 1963.
+Two years later the State of New York abolished capital punishment.
+In 1995 the state reinstated death penalty by lethal injection.
+However, no executions were performed under the 1995 statute, and in 2004, the New York Court of Appeals ruled in People v.
+LaValle that state death penalty violated the state's constitution.